opnfv/fuel/docs/build-instruction.rst

 Minimum Hardware Requirements
 -----------------------------

 - An x86_64 host (Bare-metal or VM) with Ubuntu 14.04 LTS installed

+    - Note: Builds on Wily (Ubuntu 15.x) are not supportted currently

 - ~30 GB available disc